sedona-thomas/Rosette-Example-Usage/README.md

 ### Solve: Failed Attempt

 I also tried to use the example from [Growing Solver-Aided Languages with ROSETTE](https://homes.cs.washington.edu/~emina/doc/rosette.onward13.pdf) to learn more about using structs with Rosette, but I was unable to get the solver to work.
 For the presentation, Raven and I

-## Verify

-I tried getting verify to output a useful binding, but it seems to require you to access the verification condition (the Rosette structure that stores the values of all assertions).
-I tried using it like `solve` to try to output bindings for a counterexample, but it only outputted an empty model.